University Community — October 7, 2019

 - Internationally significant research

 - Strong international partnerships and collaborations

 - Global operations

 - International reputation and outreach

-The working groups are expected to begin meeting in October and issue their recommendations early next year.
-The strategic plan will be presented to President Drake and Provost McPheron before the end of the academic year.
-Pending their approval, the plan will be implemented beginning in summer 2020.
+The working groups began meeting in October 2019 and submitted their recommendations in early 2020, just before the coronavirus pandemic closed campus.
+Once the recommendations are adjusted and prioritized to reflect the consequences of the emergency, the strategic plan will be presented to President Drake and Provost McPheron.
+Pending their approval, the plan will be implemented starting in summer 2020.